Best Jobs for Seniors & Retirees: Over 35 Good Options

 | Last Updated June 1, 2023

 Have you noticed that more and more jobs for seniors are becoming available every year?
 Depending on where you live, jobs for retirees and older workers aren't necessarily easy to spot.
 But that doesn't mean they aren't around.
 The U.S. economy increasingly needs the skills, experience, and wisdom that many mature workers offer.
 It's a fact that will likely become more obvious with each passing year throughout the next few decades.

-Consider this: Numbers from the U.S. Census Bureau show that from 2012 to 2050, the population of Americans over the age of 65 could grow by more than 94 percent, thanks mostly to the aging of baby boomers.
+According to the U.S. Census Bureau, all baby boomers will be 65 or older by 2030.
 As those experienced workers continue to retire, a labor and skills gap may widen, which means that many employers will have trouble filling open positions.
 Many organizations will need to hire seniors and retirees for the economy to remain stable and keep growing.

 If you aren't seeing a lot of part-time jobs for seniors being advertised in your area just yet, rest assured that they will probably start appearing soon.
 And if you get one, you'll be in good company.
 According to one nationwide Gallup poll, about 31 percent of American workers plan to continue working beyond the age of 67.
-And according to a Family and Work Institute survey about 20 percent of "retired" workers over the age of 50 have paying jobs and work 33 hours per week, on average.
-About 75 percent of all workers above age 50 predict that they will have jobs during retirement.